Country Profiles

 Context

-Switzerland considers sexual and reproductive health and rights (SRHR) to be a key factor for a person’s social, economic and health-related development and promotes sexual and reproductive health and rights for all, which includes empowering women, men and young people.
-Switzerland works through specific programmes and its active participation in international organisations to improve sexual and reproductive health, promote sexual and reproductive health rights, and support the health of mothers, infants and young children.
-For example, the SDC supports UNAIDS, the United Nations Population Fund (UNFPA), the International Planned Parenthood Federation (IPPF), and the sexual and reproductive health research programmes of several UN agencies and the World Bank.
+Switzerland considers sexual and reproductive health and rights (SRHR) to be a key factor for a person’s social, economic and health-related development and promotes SRHR for all, which includes empowering women, men and young people.
+Switzerland works through specific programmes and its active participation in international organisations to improve sexual and reproductive health, and support the health of mothers, infants and young children.
+For example, the Swiss Agency for Development and Cooperation (SDC) supports UNAIDS, the United Nations Population Fund (UNFPA), the International Planned Parenthood Federation (IPPF), and the sexual and reproductive health research programmes of several UN agencies and the World Bank.
 It is also represented in the executive councils of such decision-making bodies as UNAIDS and the UNFPA.

 Switzerland